-Simply put, Machine Learning is the core subarea of artificial intelligence.
+Machine Learning is the core subarea of artificial intelligence.
 It makes computers get into a self-learning mode without explicit programming.
 When fed new data, these computers learn, grow, change, and develop by themselves.

 The concept of machine learning has been around for a while now.
 However, the ability to automatically and quickly apply mathematical calculations to big data is now gaining a bit of momentum.

-Why Machine Learning?
+Why is Machine Learning Important?

 Machine learning and data science can work hand in hand.
 Take into consideration the definition of machine learning – the ability of a machine to generalize knowledge from data.
-Without data there is very little that machines can learn.
-If anything, the increase in usage of machine learning in many industries will act as a catalyst to push data science to increasing relevance.
+Without data, there is very little that machines can learn.
+If anything, the increase in usage of machine learning in many industries will act as a catalyst to push data science to increase relevance.
 Machine learning is only as good as the data it is given and the ability of algorithms to consume it.
 Going forward, basic levels of machine learning will become a standard requirement for data scientists.